BOND REPORT: Treasurys Face Selling As Geopolitical Tensions Are Dialed Back

 ADVERTISEMENT

-Market participants will chiefly focus on the release of the minutes from the July meeting of the policy-setting Federal Open Market Committee on Wednesday.
-The raft of tepid economic data last week including a weaker-than-expected inflation reading for July (http://www.marketwatch.com/story/us-consumer-inflation-remains-soft-in-july-cpi-shows-2017-08-11)has added to concerns that the Federal Reserve would find it difficult to raise interest rates this year.
+Looking ahead, market participants will focus on the release of the minutes from the July meeting of the policy-setting Federal Open Market Committee on Wednesday.
+The raft of tepid economic data last week, including a weaker-than-expected inflation reading for July, (http://www.marketwatch.com/story/us-consumer-inflation-remains-soft-in-july-cpi-shows-2017-08-11) has added to concerns that the Federal Reserve would find it difficult to raise interest rates this year.

 Elsewhere, Japan reported that second-quarter growth rate hit 4% on an annualized basis (http://www.marketwatch.com/story/japans-economy-expanded-faster-last-quarter-2017-08-13), its fastest 3-month pace in 2 years and sixth straight quarterly gain.
 But Japanese government bond yields showed little reaction as the country celebrated Obon, a three-day national holiday for families to honor their ancestors.